Use this page to navigate the guidance on the virus for people in Scotland.

 Read the latest information on COVID-19 from Health Protection Scotland.

-Staying at home and physical distancing
+Staying safe and physical distancing

 Scotland’s route map through and out of the crisis